elsassph/haxe-modular/doc/npm-setup.md

 It is important to correctly name the keys of the object (eg. `'react'`) to match the Haxe require calls (eg. `@:jsRequire('react')`).

-Inside the `if (process.env.NODE_ENV !== 'production')` case you can invoke libraries only for debug mode.
-Here for example it includes the hot-module replacement logic which will be removed in production.

 **Tip:** there is nothing forcing your to register NPM modules, you can register any valid JavaScript object here!